Sp3ctre4/Sp3ctre4/README.md

+# Who am I?
+- Nerd about cybersecurity
+- Stubborn as a rock
-## Trouble Maker, Rabble Rouser, Fool of a Took.
+- Fool of a Took

 I have about 76.3% an idea of what I'm doing 34% of the time.